jackAM/restructo.io/README.md

-##Restructo tracks each step of disassebly.
-Your steps are recorded and then reversed in order to accurately rebuild your project.
+#Restructo tracks each step of disassebly.
+Your steps are recorded and then reversed in order to accurately rebuild your project!